The College Dropout: Background

 Although he had attained success as a producer, Kanye West aspired to be a rapper, but had struggled to attain a record deal.
-Record companies ignored him because he did not portray the gangsta image prominent in mainstream hip hop at the time.
+Record companies ignored him because he did not portray the gangsta image prominent in mainstream hip-hop at the time.
 After a series of meetings with Capitol Records, West was ultimately denied an artist deal.
-According to Capitol Record's A&R, Joe Weinberger, he was approached by West and almost signed a deal with him, but another person in the company convinced Capitol's president not to.
+According to Capitol Records's A&R, Joe Weinberger, he was approached by West and almost signed a deal with him, but another person in the company convinced Capitol's president not to.
 Desperate to keep West from defecting to another label, then-label head Damon Dash reluctantly signed West to Roc-A-Fella Records.
-Jay-Z, West's colleague, later admitted that Roc-A-Fella was initially reluctant to support West as a rapper, claiming that many saw him as a producer first and foremost, and that his background contrasted with that of his labelmates.
+Jay-Z, West's colleague and one of his mentors, later admitted that Roc-A-Fella was initially reluctant to support West as a rapper, claiming that many saw him as a producer first and foremost, and that his background contrasted with that of his labelmates.

 West's breakthrough came a year later on October 23, 2002, when, while driving home from a California recording studio after working late, he fell asleep at the wheel and was involved in a near-fatal car crash.
 The crash left him with a shattered jaw, which had to be wired shut in reconstructive surgery.
 The accident inspired West; two weeks after being admitted to a hospital, he recorded a song at the Record Plant with his jaw still wired shut.
 The composition, "Through the Wire", expressed West's experience after the accident, and helped lay the foundation for his debut album, as according to West "all the better artists have expressed what they were going through".
 West added that "the album was my medicine", as working on the record distracted him from the pain.
 "Through the Wire" was first available on West's Get Well Soon... mixtape, released December 2002.
 At the same time, West announced that he was working on an album called The College Dropout, whose overall theme was to "make your own decisions.
 Don't let society tell you, 'This is what you have to do.'"